Sean P. Keating

 Between the 1940s and 1960s, he served as president of the County Corkmen Association, president of the United Irish Counties Association, and president of the Irish Institute.
 In 1956, he served as Grand Marshal of the New York City St. Patrick's Day Parade.

 Keating served in various positions under New York City mayors William O'Dwyer, Vincent Impellitteri, and Robert F. Wagner, Jr., rising to the position of Deputy Mayor, under Wagner.
 He was reportedly the first to publicly introduce future President Kennedy as "the next President of the United States" at an Irish Institute event in 1957.
 He was appointed Regional Director of the U.S. Post Office by President Kennedy and served in that position from 1961 until his retirement in 1966.

 Following President Kennedy's assassination, he served as National Chairman of the President Kennedy Memorial Committee, which secured the lands and raised the funds for the John F. Kennedy Arboretum in New Ross, County Wexford, Ireland.

 In retirement, he returned to Kanturk and continued to advocate for the reunification of Ireland.
-Keating died at his retirement home in Kanturk in 1976 and is buried there.
+Keating died at his retirement home in Kanturk in 1976 and is buried there with military honors.